 The empty wrappers in Isabelle’s satchel make sense when I lift her to sit on one of the many empty high-backed barstools nestled around the bar.
 Her breath is more chocolatey than minty.
 I’m disappointed there isn’t as many clientele seated around the bar as I would like, but with the hour being close to dinner, it makes sense.
 Not everyone considers a glass of whiskey as the equivalent to a piece of steak and vegetables.

 After ensuring Isabelle is comfortably seated, I snatch up a napkin at my side, fill it with ice cubes, then press it to the welt on her forehead.
 “Hold that.”

-Once she has everything under control, I lean back over the counter to gather two crystal glasses from a wired rack before signaling for Jamie to bring me a bottle of top-shelf whiskey.
-Although amused at my impromptu medical station, he does as requested remarkably quick.
-He’s used to seeing me with a woman on my arm, he just isn’t accustomed to me fussy over her like I am Isabelle.
+Once she has everything under control, I lean back over the counter to gather two crystal glasses from a wire rack before signaling Jamie to bring me a bottle of top-shelf whiskey.
+Although amused at my impromptu medical station, he does as requested quickly.
+He’s used to seeing me with a woman on my arm, he just isn’t accustomed to me fussing over her like I am Isabelle.
 Furthermore, the women I usually date are blonde.

 I dip my chin in thanks to Jamie before gesturing for him to fuck off with a stern glare.
 Once he’s out of earshot, I pour two doubles of whiskey into the glasses, then spin to face Isabelle.
 Her eyes are holding the same amused sparkle Jamie’s were, but she also looks confused.